 Let me show you a classic and timeless strategy.

 As a simple illustration of the concept, let’s say Ben and Sue are married.

 They have three children Mary, John and Daniel.

-You trace your ancestry back to Mary but can’t find evidence tying her to his parents.
-You don’t know anything about Ben and Sue.
+You trace your ancestry back to Mary but can’t find evidence tying her to her parents, Ben and Sue.
+Remember, you don’t know their names yet.

-You begin researching John and Daniel, and you can tie one or both to their parents, Ben and Sue, through the records about their lives:
+You begin researching John and Daniel, and you can tie one or both to their parents, Ben and Sue, using the records about their lives:

-Now you can use that as proof of the parents for your ancestor Mary.
+Now you can use that to prove the parents for your ancestor Mary.

 You first 1) proved she had siblings, and 2) then proved their parents.
-Logic tells us that they must also be her parents.
+With no evidence that the parents divorced or separated, or had outside romantic relationships, logic tells us that John and Daniel’s parents must also be Sue’s parents.